-To most, the 6’1 Chris Jackson is known as Mahmoud Abdul-Rauf — the man who refused to stand for the Nation Anthem.
+To most, the 6’1″ Chris Jackson is known as Mahmoud Abdul-Rauf — the man who refused to stand for the Nation Anthem.
 Some will remember him as the only NBA player with Tourette’s syndrome.
 Some will remember him as the great free throw shooter who would have had an NBA record if it wasn’t for Calvin Murphy jinxing the ball.
-Dunk fans might remember him as a NBA dunk contest contestant who never dunked in a NBA game before.
+Dunk fans might remember him as an NBA dunk contest contestant who never dunked in an NBA game.
 Angry Steph Curry fans know him as the guy Phil Jackson said reminded him of Steph.
-My memories of him go back to the late 80s, when he was the most unstoppable offensive player in college basketball.
+My memories of him go back to the late 80s when he was the most unstoppable offensive player in college basketball.

 It only took a couple of weeks into his freshman season for Jackson to let the world know about his scoring abilities.
 He scored 48 and 53 points in the first month of his collegiate career.
 His season-high of 55 (with nine 3-pointers) against Ole Miss came soon after.
 He would go on to average 30 points as a freshman and set the NCAA freshman scoring record with 966 points.

-His average numbers would take a slight dip during his sophomore season, dropping to 28 points per game, but his game continued to improve and was as deadly as ever with the ball in hands.
-He scored 40+ points 11 times, 50+ points 4 times and topped his 3-point barrage against Ole Miss by hitting 10 3-pointers against Tennessee.
+His numbers took a slight dip during his sophomore season (28 PPG), but his game continued to improve and was as deadly as ever with the ball in hands.
+He scored 40+ points 11 times, 50+ points four times and topped his 3-point barrage against Ole Miss by hitting 10 3-pointers against Tennessee.